jkalbhenn/module.js/README.md

 		Only exported bindings of a module are visible to module users, so no unexported utility and helper bindings of a module get into the global namespace
-  - Possible memory savings with local variables and garbage collection

 # Status
 The code is complete, but consider it beta because it hasn't undergone much testing yet.